 "'Mebby it's twenty years ago when a party over on the Rio Grande allows as how Jim's aimin' to cold-deck me when he onfolds about the habits of them beans.
-It takes seven months, a iron constituotion, an' three medicine-sharps an' each as good as Doc Peets, before that Rio Grande party is regarded as outen danger."
+It takes seven months, a iron constitution, an' three medicine-sharps--an' each as good as Doc Peets,--before that Rio Grande party is regarded as outen danger.'"

 CHAPTER VI.

 TUCSON JENNIES HEART.

-"'Whyever ain't I married?' says you."
-The Old Cattleman repeated the question after me as he settled himself for one of our many "pow-wows," as he described them.
+the question after me as he settled himself for one of our many "pow-wows," as he described them.
 "Looks like you've dealt me that conundrum before.
 Why ain't I wedded?
 The answer to that, son, is a long shot an' a limb in the way.

 "Now I reckons the reason why I'm allers wifeless a whole lot is mainly due to the wide pop'larity of them females I takes after.
 Some other gent sorter gets her first each time, an' nacherally that bars me.
 Bill Jenks's wife on that occasion is a spec'men case.
 That's one of the disapp'intments I onfolds to you.
-Now thar's a maiden I not only wants, but needs; jest the same, Bill gets her.
+Now that's a maiden I not only wants, but needs; jest the same, Bill gets her.
 An' it's allers sim'lar; I never yet holds better than ace-high when the stake's a lady.